-We will have been in business for thirteen years as of May 2011, and during that
+We will have been in business for nineteen years as of March 2017, and during that

 time we have gone through many changes.
 Ever since 2002 when rock sliders became

 our mainstay products, we have tried to offer the best value out there.
 We have evolved

 our product line to cater to the occasional weekend off-roaders all the way up to

 the most hard core rock crawlers.

 One thing that was always important to us was to offer our customers a superior product

 line up at reasonable prices.
 This has been a great challenge over the years due

 to increased business costs, and the ever changing cost of raw materials.
 My newest

 challenge was to make a new rock slider model that blurred the line between an entry